paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 - **category**: For LiteTest, a labeled set of `LT_GROUP` and `LT_TEST` macros whose combined results are written by `LT_WRITE_RESULT` to the report with a specified category name.
-- **CD (Continuous Delivery / Continuous Deployment)**: An automated practice that extends `CI` by packaging, releasing, or deploying software after it has passed all required tests.
+- **CD (Continuous Delivery/Deployment)**: Automated practices that extend CI (Continuous Integration) by packaging, releasing, or deploying software after it has passed all required tests.
 Continuous Delivery prepares release artifacts for manual approval, while Continuous Deployment automatically deploys every passing change to a target environment.
+Use continuous-delivery,continuous-development, ot CI when used as an adjective.
-- **CI (Continuous Integration)**: An automated development practice where every change to a codebase is built and tested in a shared environment.
+- **CI (Continuous Integration)**: An automated practice where every change to a codebase is built and tested in a shared environment.
 A CI system runs workflows that compile the project, execute tests, validate formatting or static analysis rules, and produce artifacts such as logs or reports.
 CI helps detect errors early, ensures consistent build quality, and provides rapid feedback to developers.
-Use continuous-integration (or simply CI) when used as an adjective.
+Use continuous-integration or CI when used as an adjective.
 - **command line**: A line of text entered into a shell that specifies an executable and optional arguments or flags (options).
-Use `command-line` when used as an adjective.
+Use command-line when used as an adjective.
 - **concurrent block**: For LiteTest, a set of tests bracketed by `LT_BEGIN_CONCURRENT` and `LT_END_CONCURRENT` macros.